kobotoolbox/kpi/.github/PULL_REQUEST_TEMPLATE.md

 1. ℹ️ have an account and a project
 2. do this
 3. do that
-4. 🔴 [on main] notice that this isn't anywhere BUT it should be here
+4. 🔴 [on main] notice that this isn't anywhere
 5. 🟢 [on PR] notice that this is here
 6. do that another thing
 7. 🟢 notice that this changed like that